m-art-inc/301n3-portfolio/README.md

 # 301n3-portfolio

-Developer Portfolio for Code 301 at Code Fellows Portland.
+Developer Portfolio for Code 301 at Code Fellows.

 ## License